criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/GrantConsentInput.md

 # GrantConsentInput

-A top-level object that encapsulates a Criteo API request for a single value.
+An object that encapsulates GrantConsentModel

 ## Properties